- The Washington Times - Friday, October 3, 2025

 Advertisement

-X-Energy is among several nuclear power companies gearing up to build new, small modular reactors.
+X-energy is among several nuclear power companies gearing up to build small modular reactors.

-Like Amazon, Google’s attraction to nuclear is based in part on a company goal of reducing carbon emissions.
-Nuclear power emits no carbon dioxide or any other greenhouse gases.
+Like Amazon, Google’s attraction to nuclear power is partly based on its company goal of reducing carbon emissions.
+Nuclear power does not emit carbon dioxide or other greenhouse gases.

-Environmental groups, among them Greenpeace and the Sierra Club, remain staunchly opposed to nuclear power and claim it remains unsafe, expensive and difficult to build compared to solar, wind and other renewables.
+Environmental groups, including Greenpeace and the Sierra Club, remain staunchly opposed to nuclear power.
+They claim it is unsafe, expensive and difficult to build compared with solar, wind and other renewables.

 The Sierra Club cites the nuclear power plant meltdowns at Three Mile Island, Chernobyl in 1986 and Fukushima in 2011 as evidence that “none of the fundamental problems with nuclear power have ever been addressed.”

 The organization said storage of nuclear waste remains another problem.
-It can remain radioactive for tens of thousands of years.
+The waste can remain radioactive for tens of thousands of years.

-Mr. Sell said nuclear power is the safest form of energy generation that’s ever been deployed at scale.
+Mr. Sell said nuclear power is the safest form of energy generation ever deployed at scale.

-There have been no deaths in the U.S. caused by nuclear power plant accidents.
-There were no deaths or measurable harm caused to people as a result of the Three Mile Island accident, nor did anyone die as a result of the Fukushima nuclear accident, which was triggered by an earthquake and massive tsunami.
+Nuclear power plant accidents have caused no deaths in the U.S. No measurable harm was caused to people as a result of the Three Mile Island accident, nor did anyone die as a result of the Fukushima nuclear accident, which was triggered by an earthquake and massive tsunami.

-Mr. Sell said he’s certain the U.S. will build a repository for nuclear waste in the coming years.
-Such a project will employ thousands of people and next-generation technology will ensure it poses no health risks, he said.
+Mr. Sell said he is certain the U.S. will build a repository for nuclear waste in the coming years.
+Such a project will employ thousands of people, and next-generation technology will ensure it poses no health risks, he said.

-Finland, Sweden, France, Switzerland, Canada and China are all in or nearing the process of building underground nuclear waste storage facilities, while Germany is beginning a site selection process for a repository.
+Finland, Sweden, France, Switzerland, Canada and China are all in or nearing the process of building underground nuclear waste storage facilities.
+Germany is beginning a site selection process for a repository.

 “I do think that communities will say yes to that when you present it in the right way,” Mr. Sell said.
 “Because there is a massive economic bonanza associated with wherever the ultimate geologic repository goes.”